wesley-pribadi/tp/docs/UserGuide.md

 Examples:
 *  `removefromgroup g/T01 m/A1234567X m/A2345678L` Removes students with matric number `A1234567X` and `A2345678L` from group `T01`.
-*  `removefromgroup g/Project Team i/1,3,5,7` Removes students with the index 1, 3, 5, 7 from the list in the current view from group `Project Team`.
+*  `removefromgroup g/Project Team i/1,3,5,7` Removes students with the index 1, 3, 5, 7 from the list in the current group `Project Team`.

 ---